-Α Environmental Section Aspect A.1 Emissions A1 KPI A.1.1 The types of emissions and respective emissions data A1 KPI A.1.2 Greenhouse gas emissions in total and intensity A1 KPI A.1.3 Total hazardous waste produced and intensity A1 KPI A.1.4 Total non-hazardous waste produced and intensity A1 KPI A.1.5 Description of measures to mitigate emissions and results achieved A1 KPI A.1.6 Description of how hazardous and non-hazardous wastes are handled, reduction initiatives and results achieved A1 Aspect A.2 Use of Resources A2 KPI A.2.1 Direct and/or indirect energy consumption by type in total and intensity A2 KPI A.2.2 Water consumption in total and intensity A2 KPI A.2.3 Description of energy use efficiency initiatives and results achieved A2 KPI A.2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved A2 KPI A.2.5 Total packaging material used for finished products and with reference to per unit produced A2 Aspect A.3 The Environment and Natural Resources A3 KPI A.3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them There was no incident during the Reporting Period that had significant impact on the environment and natural resources
+Α Environmental Section Aspect A.1 Emissions 5.2 Emissions KPI A.1.1 The types of emissions and respective emissions data.
+5.2 Emissions KPI A.1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+5.2 Emissions KPI A.1.3 Total hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+5.2 Emissions KPI A.1.4 Total non-hazardous waste produced (in tonnes) and, where appropriate, intensity (e.g. per unit of production volume, per facility).
+5.2 Emissions KPI A.1.5 Description of emissions target(s) set and steps taken to achieve them.
+5.1 Environmental Protection Target KPI A.1.6 Description of how hazardous and non-hazardous wastes are handled, and a 5.1 Environmental Aspast A 2 description of reduction target(s) set and steps taken to achieve them.
+Use of Resources Protection Target 5.3 Use of Resources Aspect A.2 KPI A.2.1 5.3 Use of Resources RFI A.Z.I Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total (kWh in '000s) and intensity (e.g. per unit of production volume, per facility).
+3.3 Use of nesources KPI A.2.2 Water consumption in total and intensity (e.g. per unit of production volume, per facility).
+5.3 Use of Resources KPI A.2.3 Description of energy use efficiency target(s) set and steps taken to achieve them.
+5.1 Environmental Protection Target KPI A.2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency target(s) set and steps taken to achieve them.
+5.1 Environmental Protection Target KPI A.2.5 Total packaging material used for finished products (in tonnes) and, if applicable, with reference to per unit produced.
+5.3 Use of Resources Aspect A.3 Environment and Natural Resources 5.4 Environment and Natural Resources KPI A.3.1 - Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+There were no accidents that had a significant impact on the environment and natural resources during the Period.
+Aspect A.4 Climate Change 5.5 Climate Change KPI A.4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
+5.5 Climate Change